 If you need my help to gain faculty support for Lean and participation in improvement activities, I make the following offer to you.
 I will come to your campus and spend a few days with your faculty to teach them about Lean management and how it applies to academic work in higher education.
 The terms are as follows:

-- Fee of $1500 per day for a minimum of two and maximum of three working days in any six month period, paid for by the university president (personal check), the college or university’s foundation, private donors, or a combination of the three.
+- Fee is for a minimum of two and maximum of three working days in any six month period, paid for by the university president (personal check), the college or university’s foundation, private donors, or a combination of the three.

 - Reimbursement of domestic coach air travel, lodging (simple accommodations), and ground transportation (but not meals) by the above funding sources (not university funds).